marsch/Architecture/Connectors/AdapterGuide.md

 # Guide for Creating a Adapter

 This document is designed as a guide.
-It explains the problems which a adapter must solve and the recommended way of solving those problems.
+It explains the problems which an adapter must solve and the recommended way of solving those problems.

-There is an additional document [`AdapterCompletenessChecklist.md`](https://github.com/openintegrationhub/Architecture/blob/master/adapters/AdapterCompletenessChecklist.md) which is a checklist which lists all items which should be done for a fully complete component.
+There is an additional document [`AdapterCompletenessChecklist.md`](https://github.com/openintegrationhub/Architecture/blob/master/adapters/AdapterCompletenessChecklist.md) which is a checklist that lists all items which should be done for a fully complete component.

 There is an additional document [`AdapterOpenQuestions.md`](https://github.com/openintegrationhub/Architecture/blob/master/adapters/AdapterOpenQuestions.md) which discusses